2 police officers injured, suspect killed during child custody exchange

 When police officers arrived, a male subject "produced a firearm," the department said.
 The subject and officers exchanged fire.
 Two police officers were injured, the department said.
 The male subject was shot and killed.

-The two officers have been hospitalized and are in critical condition, the department and WBTV said.
+The two officers were hospitalized and are in stable condition, the department said.
 More information on their injuries was not immediately available.

+"The incident remains under active investigation, and additional information will be released tomorrow," Mint Hill police said Friday afternoon.

 Employees at a restaurant in the shopping center saw two officers enter the Edible Arrangements, Empire Pizza manager Kevin Phayme told the Associated Press.
 Phayme said the employees saw one officer lead the other outside with blood on their hands.